abdel792/mp3DirectCut/readme.md

 *	 Added the GPL license to the addon;
 *	 Changed the shortcut of the script giving the end of selection from Ctrl + Shift + N to Ctrl + Shift + E because Ctrl + Shift + N doesn't work with the latest versions of mp3DirectCut;
 *	 Added a script to confirm that the selection has been canceled with 'Ctrl+r';
-*	 Maked some correction in the code of the appModule 'mp3directcut.py'.
+*	 Made some corrections in the code of the appModule 'mp3directcut.py'.

 ## Change for version 2.2 ##